yewstack/yew/website/docs/concepts/html/lists.md

 ## Keyed lists

 A keyed list is a optimized list that has keys on all tags.
-A `key` gives an html element a unique identifier which Yew can use for optimization purposes.
+`key` is a special prop provided by Yew which gives an html element a unique identifier which can be used for optimization purposes.

 :::warn